corda/corda-docs/content/en/docs/cenm/1.3/jira-setup.md

 ## Custom fields

-Additionally, the following 3 custom fields need to be created and configured in JIRA.
+Additionally, the following 3 custom fields need to be created and configured in JIRA: